Wearside Jack: Trial and conviction

 Humble was remanded on 20 October 2005.
 He was tried at Leeds Crown Court on 9 January 2006 and initially pleaded not guilty.
 He admitted to being Wearside Jack on 23 February 2006, and on 20 March 2006, changed his plea to guilty on four counts of perverting the course of justice.

 The prosecution said Humble did not contact the police to acknowledge his direct responsibility, even when it was obvious his tapes and letters were diverting police resources away from the real murderer.
 His defence counsel said in court that Humble had attempted suicide in November 1979 by jumping off the 90 ft bridge spanning the River Wear, as well as on other occasions.
 Instead of dying, he landed on a boat and was rescued by the police, spending three months in hospital as a result of his injuries and undergoing psychiatric treatment.
 The defence said he had lived an "inadequate life", and had been driven to alcoholism by his guilt.

 On 21 March 2006, Humble was sentenced to eight years in prison.
 In July 2006, he launched an appeal against his sentence, which was rejected in October of the same year.

 Release and death

 Humble was released in 2009 after serving four years of his sentence; he was given a new identity as John Samuel Anderson.

 On 20 August 2019, Northumbria Police said that Humble had died at his home in South Shields on 30 July; he died from heart failure and the effects of his alcoholism.

+In popular culture

 I'm Jack, a novel by Mark Blacklock, also from Sunderland, is a fictionalised account of Humble in his prison cell mocking the ghost of George Oldfield with further letters.